bluerobotics/BlueOS-docs/content/usage/advanced/index.md

 {{ easy_image(src="qgc_switch_streams", width=400, center=true) }}

-- Camera settings (brightness, exposure, etc) that are exposed via UVC can be configured with the "Configure" button
+- Camera settings (brightness, exposure, etc) that are exposed via UVC can be configured with the "Device Controls" button

 {{ easy_image(src="video-config-example", width=500, center=true) }}

 - Camera settings are also exposed via the
-[MAVLink camera protocol](https://mavlink.io/en/services/camera.html), so are controllable in QGroundControl
+[MAVLink camera protocol](https://mavlink.io/en/services/camera.html), so are controllable in applications like QGroundControl
 - Switching streams in QGroundControl while recording stops the current recording
    - If you are regularly switching streams it may be worth doing a screen recording either instead of or as well as recording the base video